-Well, well, well.
+Well, that’s not exactly what happened.
 Let’s see, where do I start?
-Do I start with the horrendous smell that came out as soon as we unrolled and unwrapped the foam from the packaging?
-Or do I explain how the cotton pillow top cover that goes over the foam, didn’t quite fit right?
-Do I talk about the smell that seemed to penetrate the sheets, the bedding, the pillows and the entire room?
+Do I start with the overwhelming chemical smell that came out as soon as we unrolled and unwrapped the foam from the packaging which seemed to penetrate the sheets, the bedding, the pillows and the entire room?
 Or, do I tell you how embarrassed I was that I never looked into the dangerous chemicals that go into making a memory foam mattress in the first place?
 Honestly though, I just couldn’t get over the smell.
 I knew that any smell coming from something you would soon be sleeping on for 8 hours, couldn’t be good.
 I also knew that it had to be the glue, the chemical sprays that are used as flame retardants, or the chemicals in the foam itself.
 It was at that moment that I realized, I hadn’t done my research and I was probably not going to like what I was about to find out.
 I put the pad on the bed anyway, and decided that I was going to over look the smell and make it work, because the thing was so darned comfortable and I had been looking forward to this for far too long.
 After all, the smell would go away in a few days just like all of the people had commented it would.

 Not right.
 After 2 days of breathing in a horrid smell, only similar to formaldehyde (because, as I later learned, it was formaldehyde) I decided to disappoint my husband and kids and return the mattress topper.
 My husband jokingly said he didn’t care about the chemicals or toxicity because it was the most comfortable thing he had ever slept on.
 My kids didn’t want to get out of the bed either, even though my daughter did comment on the horrible smell.
 I wheeled the un-rolled mattress topper back into Target, and without skipping a beat, the manager in ‘returns’ said to me, “You couldn’t deal with the smell right?
 Super comfortable but a terrible smell.
 I know, we had one too.”
 And with that, my dreams of owning memory foam were shown on my receipt as a credit back to my account.
 I started thinking of what my alternative options were.
 Just what was in memory foam and what exactly was that smell anyway?
 Were millions of people sleeping on toxic mattresses just like I was about to?
 What would I tell my parents (both sets) and my In-Laws, who all sleep on memory foam mattresses?
 I had a lot of research to do and as I soon found out, I was not going to like what I was about to learn.
 Caution: You too, may not like what you are about to read and none of what I am reporting is meant to scare you, however it is meant to educate you and allow you to consider how important what we do spend 8 hours a night on, is.
 Remember too, that our entire body is in contact with pillows and mattresses at night.
 Our skin, our breath, our nose.
 I would love to hear from you after reading this article below.